vinuni-vishc/CG-IMIF/README.md

 # CG-IMIF: Multi-stream Fusion for Class Incremental Learning in Pill Image Classification

-An official implementation for our paper "Multi-stream Class Incremental Learning for Pill Image Classification" (ACCV2022).

 ## Introduction

 Classifying pill categories from real-world images is crucial for various smart healthcare applications.
 Although existing approaches